 Your dog just ate chocolate?
 Look for these signs of overdose

-Keep a close eye on behavioural changes, which might indicate if your pup has gotten into the sweet stash without you knowing it.
+Keep a close eye on behavioral changes, which might indicate if your pup has gotten into the candy stash without you knowing it.

 Be especially on alert if your dog is experiencing tremors, increased heart rate, or begin to have seizures.